haraka/Haraka/docs/plugins/rspamd.md

     Default: false

+    If false, messages from private IPs will not be scanned by Rspamd.
-    If true, messages from private IPs will not be scanned by Rspamd.
+    If true, messages from private IPs will be scanned by Rspamd.

 - always\_add\_headers